SamCress96/streaming-02-multiple-processes/README.md

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+This what I found: databased locked: indicates that your application is experiencing more concurrency than sqlite can handle in default configuration.
+This error means that one thread or process has an exclusive lock on the database connection and another thread timed out waiting for the lock the be released.
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock